dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 the hub, so it must be unique per worker.
 Reuse `sub_ref` on a second worker and you get `replication slot "sub_ref" already exists`.
-Also notice that the tables are created by hand on each worker first: DDL is not replicated, in any version, including the 19 beta.
+Also notice that the tables are created by hand on each worker first: DDL is not replicated, in any version, including the Postgres 19 beta.

 With `ref_all`, every worker sees all nine customers, along with `billing_notes`, which is for the finance team and nobody else.
-That is what 15 fixed: a row filter and a column list per worker.
+That is what Postgres 15 fixed: a row filter and a column list per worker.

 ```sql
 create publication ref_w1 for table plans, prices,